 This session with Goldie wasn’t just an ambush—

-it was a textbook example of how borderline personality disorder can show up in therapy settings.
+it was a textbook example of how borderline personality disorder can show up in therapy.

 In the follow-up article, I’ll break down the specific BPD manipulation tactics Goldie used to hijack the session, derail accountability, and maintain control over both Victor and the narrative.

-From boundary violations to weaponizing therapy, triangulation, guilt-tripping, and performative “healing”—I’ll unpack it all.
+From boundary violations to weaponizing therapy, triangulation, guilt-tripping, and performative “healing,” I’ll unpack it all in Couples Therapy with a BPD: 8 Manipulation Tactics.

 Counseling, Consulting and Coaching with Dr. Tara J. Palmatier, PsyD